prestonharberts/bib/Bible/mic4.md

 > People will stream to it.
 ###### 2
 > Many nations will come, saying,
->  “ Come on!
+> “Come on!
 Let’s go up to the LORD’s mountain,
->  “ To the temple of Jacob’s God,
+> “To the temple of Jacob’s God,
->  “ So he can teach us his ways
+> “So he can teach us his ways
->  “ And we can live by his laws.”
+> “And we can live by his laws.”
 > For instruction will proceed from Zion,
 > The LORD’s message from Jerusalem.
 ###### 3